Eligibility: Who Can Qualify for Life Insurance?

 F-1 Student Visa Limitations

-- Restricted to term life insurance
+- Restricted to term life or simplified-issue policies

 Documentation & Underwriting Requirements